 With this program, visitors will be offered the unique opportunity to visit the aquarium after the sun sets.
 The transition from day to night is a fascinating time on the reef, as certain animals, such as lobsters, octopus and whitetip reef sharks, may come out of their daytime hiding places and become more active, or other animals find a place to settle in for the dark hours.
 Some animals, like the brightly colored butterflyfish, even darken their colors with the changing light conditions.

 A special underwater robotic camera from the Hawaiian Islands Humpback Whale National Marine Sanctuary (HIHWNMS) and the National Oceanic and Atmospheric Administration (NOAA) will be in the Discovery Pool during the event, sending back live imaging of coral spawning.
 Footage from previous Coral Spawning events will also be shown throughout the evening.

-Admission is $35.00 for adults and $30.00 for children ages 3-12, with discounts for members and kama‘aina.
-Advance reservations are required as space is limited for this exclusive event.
-To reserve, the public may call (808) 270-7088.
-Reservations open to aquarium members on July 2 and to the general public on July 3.
-Guests will have the option to prepay to avoid waiting in the entrance line the night of the event.
+Admission is $28.00 for adults and $23.00 for children ages 3-12, with discounts for members and kama‘aina with valid ID.
+Advance reservations are recommended as space is limited for this exclusive event.
+To reserve, call (808) 270-7088.
+Reservations open to aquarium members on June 25 and to the general public on June 27.

 Rice Coral Biology